 Made of platinum-iridium, Le Grand K, like any alloy, may change over time by absorbing molecules from the air or losing them through cleaning.
 However, even these incredibly tiny changes mean that the artifact is no longer accurate enough for anticipated future advanced research and technological applications.

 Over the last 40 years, with the advancement of quantum science, scientists have now measured natural constants such as the speed of light and the Planck constant with exceptional accuracy.
-Using combinations of these constants and the equations of quantum mechanics, scientists created revised SI units for measuring mass, electric current, temperature and the mole that are at least one million times more stable than artifacts like Le Grand K.
+Using combinations of these constants and the nist-equations of quantum mechanics, scientists created revised SI units for measuring mass, electric current, temperature and the mole that are at least one million times more stable than artifacts like Le Grand K.

 Scientists have dreamed of having an accurate and precise measurement system that could be realized anytime, anywhere, since the 1700s.
 Scientific advances in quantum science, many of which have occurred at NIST and other NMIs around the world, have finally made this possible.